Process for resolving complaints and conflicts

-SARA consumer protection provisions require the Home State, through its SARA “Portal” Entity, to investigate and resolve allegations of dishonest or fraudulent activity by the state’s SARA-participating institutions, including the provision of false or misleading information.
+SARA consumer protection provisions require the Home State, through its SARA Portal Entity, to investigate and resolve allegations of dishonest or fraudulent activity by the state’s SARA-participating institutions, including the provision of false or misleading information.

 4.3 Examples of Consumer Protection Issues

+a.
 Veracity of recruitment and marketing materials;

+b.
 Accuracy of job placement data;

+c.
 Accuracy of information about tuition, fees and financial aid;

 d.
 Complete and accurate admission requirements for courses and programs;

-programmatic/specialized accreditation held by the institution’s programs; f.
-Accuracy of information about whether course work meets any relevant professional licensing
+f.
+Accuracy of information about whether course work meets any relevant Professional Licensing requirements or the requirements of specialized Accrediting Agencies;

 g.
-Accuracy of information about whether the institution’s course work will transfer to other Institutions; and
+Accuracy of information about whether the Institution’s course work will transfer to other Institutions; and

-4.4 Responsibilities for resolving complaints.
+4.4 Responsibilities for resolving Complaints.

-N1 - If a Home State does not currently handle investigations and consumer protection for all of its distance education providers, will the Home State need to start doing that?
+N1 - If a Home State does not currently handle investigations and consumer protection for all of its Distance Education providers, will the Home State need to start doing that?

 4.5 Process for Resolving Complaints

-Investigation of a SARA-related complaint against an institution requires that a state board, agency or entity outside the institution’s immediate management be available to handle complaints that are not resolved within the institution.
-A system board responsible for more than one separately accredited institution may serve this role under SARA provisions.
-A board responsible for only one accredited institution, or which lacks enforcement authority over an institution, cannot serve as the SARA external oversight agency for such an institution.
-In such circumstances, the institution’s home-state SARA Portal Entity may serve that function.
+Investigation of a SARA-related Complaint against an Institution requires that a State board, agency or entity outside the institution’s immediate management be available to handle Complaints that are not resolved within the Institution.
+A system board responsible for more than one separately Accredited institution may serve this role under SARA provisions.
+A board responsible for only one Accredited institution, or which lacks enforcement authority over an Institution, cannot serve as the SARA external oversight agency for such an Institution.
+In such circumstances, the Institution’s home-state SARA Portal Entity may serve that function.

-N1 - Is the requirement under SARA that a state have a complaint process for all of its institutions something that SARA invented?
+N1 - Is the requirement under SARA that a State have a Complaint process for all of its Institutions something that SARA invented?

-No. The requirement that states have such a complaint process is found in federal rules 34 CFR 600.9(a)(1).
+No. The requirement that States have such a complaint process is found in federal rules (Code of Federal Regulations) 34 CFR 600.9(a)(1).
 Complaints handled under SARA must comply with procedures established in federal rules.

-4.7 Incorporation and use of C-RAC Guidelines
+4.7 Incorporation and use of C-RAC Guidelines.

-Consumer protection within SARA, in addition to dealing with alleged fraudulent activity, also provides for the investigation and resolution of complaints that an institution is operating a course or program contrary to practices set forth in the C-RAC Guidelines in such a way that a student is harmed.
+Consumer protection within SARA, in addition to dealing with alleged fraudulent activity, also provides for the investigation and resolution of Complaints that an Institution is operating a course or program contrary to practices set forth in the C-RAC Guidelines in such a way that a student is harmed.
 (The Interregional Guidelines for the Evaluation of Distance Education [Online Learning] are referred to as “C-RAC Guidelines” in this document).
 C-RAC Guidelines adopted by the Council of Regional Accrediting Commissions are incorporated in the requirements of SARA as policies.
-States that join SARA need to base their oversight of SARA activity and their investigative actions on the following expectations.7 The president or chief academic officer of each institution participating in SARA (whether accredited by a “regional” or other recognized accreditor) shall attest that their institution meets and agrees to comply with the following C-RAC provisions.
+States that join SARA need to base their oversight of SARA activity and their investigative actions on the following expectations.
+The president or chief academic officer of each Institution participating in SARA (whether Accredited by a “regional” or other recognized accreditor) shall attest that their Institution meets and agrees to comply with the following C-RAC provisions.

-Online learning is appropriate to the institution’s mission and purposes.
+Online learning is appropriate to the Institution’s mission and purposes.

 Online learning is incorporated into the institution’s systems of governance and academic oversight.

-Curricula for the institution’s online learning offerings are coherent, cohesive, and comparable in academic rigor to programs offered in traditional instructional formats.
+Curricula for the Institution’s online learning offerings are coherent, cohesive, and comparable in academic rigor to programs offered in traditional instructional formats.

-The institution evaluates the effectiveness of its online learning offerings, including the extent to which the online learning goals are achieved, and uses the results of its evaluations to enhance the attainment of the goals.
+The Institution evaluates the effectiveness of its online learning offerings, including the extent to which the online learning goals are achieved, and uses the results of its evaluations to enhance the attainment of the goals.

 Faculty responsible for delivering the online learning curricula and evaluating the students’ success in achieving the online learning goals are appropriately qualified and effectively supported.

-The institution provides effective student and academic services to support students enrolled in online learning offerings.
+The Institution provides effective student and academic services to support students enrolled in online learning offerings.

-The institution provides sufficient resources to support and, if appropriate, expand its online learning offerings.
+The Institution provides sufficient resources to support and, if appropriate, expand its online learning offerings.

-The institution assures the integrity of its online offerings.
+The Institution assures the integrity of its online offerings.